EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 - Commit the database transaction

 ::: tip
-The updates to the read model and checkpoint tables should be committed within the same transaction to atomicity and consistency.
+To ensure atomicity and consistency, the updates to the read model and checkpoint tables should be committed within the same transaction.
 This guarantees that both updates succeed or fail together, preventing data inconsistencies like outdated read models or incorrect checkpoint positions.
 It also simplifies error recovery and ensures the system remains in sync.
 :::

 ::: info Exactly-once processing